entropia/logistik-tracking/README.md

 ## Prerequisites

+- docker
+- docker compose
+- node and npm (frontend)
-`JAVA_HOME` needs to point to the directory of your JDK23 install.
+- `JAVA_HOME` needs to point to the directory of your JDK23 install.
 Verify with `mvnw --version`.